woossi0/suite/docs/usermanual/source/webapps/sdk.rst

 Demo Applications
 -----------------

-Boundless Suite includes Web SDK QuickView, a demo application built using Web SDK.
+Boundless Server includes Web SDK QuickView, a demo application built using Web SDK.
 QuickView is a basic map viewer that can be used to view and modify layers and maps.
 QuickView is accessible at ``http://localhost:8080/quickview/``.

 For more information about using quickview, see :ref:`webapps.sdk.quickview`.